Perhaps you’re planning a weekend getaway from Buenos Aires.

 Our go to travel insurance provider is World Nomads.
 They have a no bullshit approach to policy & are perfect for adventurous travellers like us.
 Get a no obligation quote here:

-You may also find our guide to planning a perfect trip to Uruguay helpful.
 And if you have any other questions about how to get a ferry from Buenos Aires to Uruguay, drop us a comment below and we’ll do our best to help.